tijsverkoyen/tijsverkoyen.github.io/_posts/2016-06-20-slack-active-collab-errbit-gitlab.md

 to be able to have Git repository management, we have used [GitLab](https://about.GitLab.com/) CE since (I think) the start of SumoCoders.

 We use GitLab for Pull Request, Code reviewing, ...
-So every time a PR is made it has to be reviewed by another person.
-So wouldn't it be nice if we get notifications when a new PR is made, a PR is merged?
+So every time a Merge Request is made it has to be reviewed by another person.
+So wouldn't it be nice if we get notifications when a new one is made, or merged?

 Integrated in GitLab is [GitLab CI](https://about.GitLab.com/GitLab-ci/), so when a PR is made it will run our tests.
 Wouldn't it be nice if we got notified if a build passed or failed?